stalincisco/docker-repo/Docker All Commands.md

     Unfortunately, CentOS 8 does not support specific versions of the container.id package.
 This means that only some versions of docker-ce are available for installation.

-## Install Docker CE on CentOS 8
+### Install Docker CE on CentOS 8

  **Option 1: Skip Packages with Broken Dependencies**

    An efficient solution is to allow your CentOS 8 system to install the version that meets the criteria best, using the --nobest command:

-   $sudo dnf install docker-ce --nobest
+   $ sudo dnf install docker-ce --nobest

  **Option 2: Install containerd.io Package Manually**